HAVE AN ENROLLMENT NEED? SHOP OUR PLANS

 If we grant an external exception review of a standard exception request, we will provide coverage of the non-formulary drug for the duration of the prescription.
 If we grant an external exception review of an expedited exception request, we will provide coverage of the non-formulary drug for the duration of the exigency.

 H) Information on Explanations of Benefits

 An Explanation of Benefits (EOB) is a statement that we send to members to explain what medical treatments and/or services we paid for on behalf of a member.
 This shows the amount billed by the provider, the issuer’s payment, and the enrollee’s financial responsibility pursuant to the terms of the policy.
 We will send an EOB to a member after we receive and adjudicate a claim on your behalf from a provider.
 If you need assistance interpreting your Explanation of Benefits, please contact Member Services at 1-855-745-5507 (TTY/TDD 1-844-517-3431).

 I) Coordination of Benefits with a Medicare plan

-A member or dependent enrolled in Ambetter of Illinois insured by Celtic Insurance Company and Medicare is required to notify the Federally Facilitated Marketplace (FFM).
+A member or dependent member enrolled in Ambetter of Illinois insured by Celtic Insurance Company and Medicare is required to notify the Health Insurance Marketplace.
 The member’s profile will be updated to indicate the member has Medicare coverage.
 Members will no longer be eligible to receive a premium subsidy for the Health Insurance Marketplace plan once Medicare coverage becomes effective.